 If you don't have an immersion blender, no worries.
 Wait until the mixture has cooled at least 30 minutes and place it in a food processor or large blender and pulse until smooth.

-At this point, you can pour the jam into jars or containers with tight lids and keep it in the fridge for several weeks.
+At this point, you can pour the jam into clean jars or containers with tight lids and keep it in the fridge for several weeks or in the freezer for up to 1 year.

 Why is my fig jam not thickening?

-- Figs aren't ripe-Ripe figs contain the most natural pectin.
+- Figs aren't ripe enough.
+Ripe figs contain the most natural pectin.

-- Jam didn't cook long enough.- Making jam without powdered pectin is a matter of cooking it down to evaporate the liquid.
+- The jam didn't cook long enough.-Making jam without powdered pectin is a matter of cooking it down long enough to evaporate the liquid.
 In a slow cooker, it takes longer than on a stovetop because it holds in the moisture.

 - Lemon juice not acidic enough.
 Fresh lemons vary in acidity with soil and weather conditions.
-The best lemon juice is bottle lemon juice because the PH is regulated and consistent.
+The best lemon juice for canning is bottled lemon juice because the PH is regulated and consistent.

 What can I do if my fig jam doesn't thicken?

-Here are two options to help thicken your jam if it doesn't thicken after 8 hours in the slow cooker.
+Here are two options to help thicken your jam if it doesn't thicken in the slow cooker.
+Keep in mind, it does thicken up a little after 24 hours in the jars.

 - Sprinkle 1 tablespoon low-sugar powdered pectin over the mixture and stir in well.
 Cook on HIGH heat setting on the slow cooker, stirring constantly, until the jam thickens.